Sk-Shubhasheesh/TypeScript/README.md

 2. npm init -y &  npx tsc --init

 .
 This is the high level benefit of typescript.
 It lets you catch type errors at compile time

+# Basic Types in TypeScript
+* Typescript provides you some basic types number, string, boolean, null, undefined, any.